MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgServicePrincipalRemoteDesktopSecurityConfiguration.md

 ## SYNOPSIS
 Delete a remoteDesktopSecurityConfiguration object on a servicePrincipal.
 Removing remoteDesktopSecurityConfiguration object on the servicePrincipal disables the Microsoft Entra ID Remote Desktop Services (RDS) authentication protocol to authenticate a user to Microsoft Entra joined or Microsoft Entra hybrid joined devices, and removes any target device groups that you configured for SSO.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaServicePrincipalRemoteDesktopSecurityConfiguration](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaServicePrincipalRemoteDesktopSecurityConfiguration?view=graph-powershell-beta)

 ## SYNTAX